-Older drivers are more susceptible to the consequences of poorly defined ADAS than younger drivers (Stamatiadis 1994; cited in Regan et al. [93]).
-They generally need more time to carry out secondary tasks while driving [40].
-Hence it is critically important to bear in mind the possibilities and limitations of older drivers while designing the human machine interface for ADAS [87].
-There are several reports available which describe the current guidelines (see Green [40] for an overview).
-[15] have summarized these guidelines and in addition included a section on guidelines for older drivers.
-The design guidelines for older drivers are summarized below, along with the functional limitations of older adults they take into account:
+Older drivers are more susceptible to the consequences of poorly defined ADAS than younger drivers (Stamatiadis, 1994; cited in Regan et al. (2001).
+They generally need more time to carry out secondary tasks while driving (Green, 2001a).
+Hence it is critically important to bear in mind the possibilities and limitations of older drivers while designing the human machine interface for ADAS (Oxley, 1996).
+There are several reports available which describe the current guidelines (see Green, 2001a for an overview).
+Caird, Chugh, Wilcox and Dewar (1998) have summarized these guidelines and in addition included a section on guidelines for older drivers.
+The design guidelines for older drivers are summarized in Table 6, along with the functional limitations of older adults which they take into account.